 Check out the waterfall

-If you are into nature and wondering what to do in Portland, Oregon with kids, then aside from visiting some parks, taking the short drive along I-84 to visit Multnomah Falls is a must.
+If you are into nature and wondering what to do in Portland, Oregon with kids, then aside from visiting some parks, taking the short drive along I-84 to visit one of Oregon’s best waterfalls, Multnomah Falls, is a must.
 This stunning waterfall has been the backdrop to many pictures which piqued my interest and there are bridges from which to stare in wonder at this beautiful waterfall.

 Our intention was to visit these falls during our stay in Portland after our road trip to Yellowstone as a family and to make a day trip of it.
 However, due to wide-scale forest fires, the entire Columbia River Gorge and I-84 were closed upon our return to Portland, and the whole area around the falls engulfed in flames.
 The historic lodge at the falls was saved but the vegetation around the falls was destroyed.
 So, unfortunately we did not tick this off our bucket list, but it’s an excuse to return to make sure we do.
 But if you are looking for some outdoor things to do with kids in Portland, a visit to Multnomah Falls should be on your list.

 Cycle along the riverfront

 Portland sits at the meeting point for two rivers, the Columbia River and the Willamette River and one of the best things for kids to do in Portland, Oregon is to enjoy a family ride along the waterfront.
 Cycling is a popular activity along the water’s edge and there are lots of places to rent bikes around Portland.
 For a great list, with price guidelines, check out this website.